BookStackApp/website/content/blog/2024/bookstack-in-2023.md

   - Added more customization-focused partial views

-Looking across what has been achieved I'm really quite happy with the balance between new features & systems, and improvements to existing features & systems.
+Looking across what has been achieved I'm really quite happy with the balance between new features & systems, and improvements to existing parts of the platform.
 I'm always trying to keep a focus on building upon, and improving, the platform for our existing user base instead of chasing a wider audience via new features, and I think we're keeping to that focus well.